-1. Targeted observations.
+1. Targeted observations

 Short observations when staff decide on the focus and record a specific area of concern e.g. How is the child communicating?
 How does the child respond to sensory information?
-Record these observations and keep them in the child's folder
+Record these observations and keep them in the child's folder.

-2. Meeting with parents.
+2. Meeting with parents/carers

-Ask parents for a short meeting to discuss your concerns and ask if they have any concerns themselves.
-Record this meeting for your records.
-You can use form in Appendix or use your own system.
+Ask parents/carers for a short meeting to discuss your concerns and ask if they have any concerns themselves.
+The SENCO should take minutes at the meeting and this should be kept in the child's folder as evidence.

-Assessment of development Complete a detailed assessment of the child's levels of development so you can pinpoint needs and strengths this may need to be more detailed than your usual assessment in the Early Years.
+3. Assessment of development

+Complete a detailed assessment of the child's levels of development so you can pinpoint needs and strengths.
+This may need to be more detailed than your usual assessment in the early years.
+You may choose to use the Solihull SEND assessment tool kit.

-Initial interventions in Setting
+Initial interventions